kchinzei/CrSDKHelper/README.md

 CrSDK Helper provides you two cmake modules, `FindCrSDK.cmake` and `CrSDKUtils.cmake`.
 They make your cmake project very simple and relocatable at any place in the file system.

+CrSDK Helper has been tested on MacOS Monterey and Linux32 ARMv7 (Raspberry Pi 4) to compile and run with RX0 MarkII.
+Cmake ver.
+3.20 or newer is required.
+As of September 2022, cmake in the Raspberry Pi repository was 3.18.
+You will need to build cmake from [the source](https://github.com/Kitware/CMake).

 ---